eycorsican/go-tun2socks/README.md

 route delete default
 ```

-Add our tun interface as the default gateway:
+Add our TUN interface as the default gateway:

 ```sh
 route add default 240.0.0.2
 ```

-Add a route for your proxy server to bypass the tun interface:
+Add a route for your proxy server to bypass the TUN interface:

 ```sh
 route add 1.2.3.4/32 192.168.0.1